CUCyber/presentations/networking/intro.md

 * realtime and orderless

 Note:
-IP is a connectionless protocol.
+UDP is a connectionless protocol.
 For Netflix because it is realtime video streaming.
 Why a connectionless (something that doesn't guarantee your message gets there) is good for Netflix?
 Use frame numbers in explanation.